corona-warn-app/cwa-verification-portal/README.md

 - The Verification Identity and Access of the Corona Warn App (repository: cwa-verification-iam) ensures that only authorized health personnel get access to the Verification Portal.
 - The Testresult Server of the Corona Warn App (repository: cwa-testresult-server) receives the results from laboratories and delivers these results to the app via the verification-server

 In other words: For all People who are willing to join the tracing process, but have not been tested by one of the participating labors there will be a serviceline one can call to get a temporaly transactionnumber (TAN) to join the process.
 The agents at the serviceline will tell the caller some questions to verify his status and then provide one with the transactionnumber.

-This component provides a simple user interface for the servicelines agents to generate the temporaly TAN.
-For security reasons it comes along with an wide spread IAM (**I**dentity**A**cess**M**anagement) which uses 2-Factor-Authentification for User Authentification, which will be hosted in another [project](https://github.com/corona-warn-app/cwa-verification-iam) in the corona-warn-app org.
+This component provides a simple user interface for the servicelines agents to generate the temporary TAN.
+For security reasons it cooperates with an IAM component (**I**dentity**A**cess**M**anagement) using a 2-Factor-Authentification.
+As mentioned above, the IAM component is hosted in another [project](https://github.com/corona-warn-app/cwa-verification-iam) of the corona-warn-app org.

 ## Development